 Committee Purpose Frequency Attendees Operation Clean Audit (OPCA) To report progress on the audit action plan.
-Weekly Management, internal audit, MMC for Finance and the EM.
-Asset management To report progress on specific asset issues.
+Weekly Management, Internal Audit and MMC for Finance Asset management To report progress on specific asset issues.
 This is a sub-committee of the OPCA Weekly CFO, Asset management, internal audit and National Treasury Annual Financial Statement To report progress on the AFS process plan.
-This is a sub- committee of the OPCA Weekly CFO, Asset management, internal audit and National Treasury Audit Committee To review the annual financial statements and audit action plan.
+This is a sub-committee of the OPCA Weekly CFO, Asset management, internal audit and National Treasury Audit Committee To review the annual financial statements and audit action plan.
 Quarterly and through special meetings.
-Management, internal audit, MMC for Finance and the EM.
+Management, Internal Audit, Provincial Treasury and COGHSTA

-11.15 FINANCIAL SUSTAINABILITY
+12.15 FINANCIAL SUSTAINABILITY